krzysztofhewelt/learnin-lms/INSTALLATION.md

 docker-compose -f .\docker-compose.yml down
 ```

-5. App is now (default) on address http://localhost
+5. App is now (default) on address http://localhost.
+You don't need to run install.bat/install.sh, Docker will do this for you.